This file is part of Sequana software

 ),

-click.option("--disable-trimming", is_flag=True, default=False, help="If provided, disable trimming "),
+click.option("--disable-trimming", is_flag=True, default=False, help="Disable the trimming step entirely."),

 click.option(